Transfer Degrees Overview

 • Maintain a minimum cumulative college-level grade point average (GPA) of 2.00 or higher.

-• Thirty (30) credits/units minimum must be completed at Clark College to meet Academic Residency.
+• Complete a minimum of thirty (30) credits/units minimum at Clark College to meet the Academic Residency requirement.

-• Student must complete at least sixty (60) General Education credits/units.
+• Complete at least sixty (60) General Education credits/units.

 General Transfer Degree Credit/Unit Restrictions